TateHouse/SeahawkSaver-Backend/README.md

 ## Overview

-The backend for my CSC-450: Software Engineering group project called `Seahawk Saver`, an application targeted towards students to efficiently and easily manage their finances.
+The backend for my CSC-450: Software Engineering project called `Seahawk Saver`, an application targeted towards students to efficiently and easily manage their finances.

-This backend API is built using `ASP.NET Core Minimal Web API` with a clean architecture approach and feature folders.
+This backend API is built using `ASP.NET Core Minimal Web API` with a clean architecture inspired approach mixed with feature folders.
 A strong emphasis is placed on SOLID principles and design patterns.

 ## Configuration